puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 Using the previous screenshot as a guide, note the Internet Explorer configuration information for the following categories:

 - **Registry key check**.
 Checks to see if Internet Explorer is set up in the registry.
 In this screenshot example, an actionable diagnostic is shown.
 The user can click **Fix it** to resolve the problem.
 - **Internet Explorer mode**.
-The current mode is for IE 7 for Microsoft Edge (Canary channel).
+The current mode is for IE 7 for Microsoft Edge.
 This is another setting that can generate an actionable diagnostic, like the example in the next screenshot.

    ![Internet Explorer mode actionable diagnostic for Windows update](./media/ie-mode/ie-mode-actionable-diagnostic.png)